14 Things To Do In Pelješac Peninsula: Croatia Travel Guide

 2. Orebic Is A Top Spot For Some Sunshine

 Orebić itself is but a short ferry ride from Korčula, and boats often go between the two destinations.
-Due to the fact that this town functioned as a trading outpost for many years, many sea captains and their families made their homes here.
+This town functioned as a trading outpost for many years, and many sea captains and their families made their homes here.

 Orebić is one of the sunniest spots in Croatia, so it is a popular spot for day-trippers from the surrounding areas.
 Dubrovnik is only an hour and a half away, so plan this part of your vacation at the beginning or end of your stay in Dubrovnik or as the perfect day trip.